Georgiy-JO/game_dodecahedron/original readme+/README.md

 - Classes must be implemented within the `s21` namespace.
 - The library that implements the game logic must be covered by unit tests.
 - Pay special attention to checking FMS states and transitions.
 Use the GTest library for testing.
 The coverage of the library with tests must be at least 80 percent.
-- The program must be built using a Makefile with the standard set of targets for GNU programs: all, install, uninstall, clean, dvi, dist, tests.
+- The program must be built using a Makefile with the standard set of targets for GNU programs: all, install, uninstall, clean, dvi, dist, test.
 The installation directory can be arbitrary.
-- The implementation must have a GUI based on one of the GUI libraries with an API for C++17:
+- The implementation must have a GUI based on one of the GUI libraries with an API for C++20:
   - Qt
   - GTK+
 - The program must be implemented using the MVC pattern.
 Also